Offering a safe, non judgemental space for all minds, bodies, and identities

 Hi, I’m Susie

 As a relational psychotherapist, I consider the therapeutic relationship to be an important element of the work.
 This corresponds with research findings which consistently show that a strong therapeutic relationship is essential for successful therapy outcomes.
-For this reason, I generally work with clients on a consistent weekly or sometimes fortnightly basis.
+For this reason, I generally work with clients on a regular weekly or sometimes fortnightly basis.
 My professional training and experience has been informed by diverse cultural perspectives, psychodynamic theory, attachment and other developmental theories, neuroscience, trauma research, and embodied awareness.

 Professional interests and qualifications